upsales/upsales-node-integration-template/README.md

 We want you to log using the log-module provided in this template.
 The log-module is a winston instance and has the following methods:
 - .info()
 - .error()

+## Documentation
+There is a file called [`README-template.md`](./README-template.md).
+Use this template to write a README-file for your integration.
+This will help you, other developers and operations to understand and manage the integration.